kso512/public-scripts/mpd/README.md

 *mpd-fullauto.bash* is a bash script to help manage [Music Player Daemon](http://www.musicpd.org/), also known as MPD, and keep its playlist filled with random songs.

-The script is designed to be called every hour from cron.
+The script is designed to be called every hour or two from cron.
+It first adds a randomly selected album (folder) and then fills the rest of the playlist with randomly selected songs.

 *mpd-nope.bash* is a bash script to help remove unwanted songs from the include file for mpd-fullauto.bash.